Stew-McD/T-reX_Publication/reviews/external/JRC-review/T-reX_publication_revision.md

         “In general, when you refer to the SM section 6, please indicate also the sub-section.”

     Response:
-        This has been corrected in the revised manuscript (line X).
+        This has been corrected in the revised manuscript
     Comment:
         “In general, try to avoid putting words in ’’ and use this only when it is strictly necessary (e.g. line 433: why did you write ‘circular economy’ and not simply circular economy?)”